tvluon/Project_for_AI_Convergence_218500_TranVanLuon/datasets/README.md

     ├── test_images
     ├── train.csv

 Note that you do not need any images from kaggle test set and can delete test_images folder if you wish.

+#### MVTec AD
+After downloading and extracting the dataset, the file structure should look like this:

+    MVTEC
+    ├── 1
+    ├── 2
+    ├── 3
+        ...

+You have to change the name of subfolders (categories) into number format (1, 2, 3,...)

 ### Using on other data